-Las Vegas - The first in-ceiling speakers in Polk's Vanishing Series feature an oval woofer mounted to a steeply angled tube inside the ceiling, shrinking the speaker's footprint without sacrificing bass output and extension, the company said.
+The first in-ceiling speakers in Polk’s Vanishing series feature an oval woofer mounted to a steeply angled tube inside the ceiling, shrinking the speaker’s footprint without sacrificing bass output and extension, the company said.

-The smaller footprints cosmetically blend in better with the growing selection of small-footprint in-ceiling lights, the company yadded..
+The smaller footprints cosmetically blend in better with the growing selection of small-footprint in-ceiling lights, the company added.

-Six three-way in-ceiling models ship in the second quarter at $229 each to $549 each.
-They join in-wall Vanishing Series models priced from $400 to $1,500 per pair.
+Six three-way in-ceiling models ship in the second quarter, priced at $229 to $549 each.
+They join in-wall Vanishing series models priced from $400 to $1,500 per pair.

 The in-ceiling models add reduced footprints by mounting an oval woofer to a steeply angled oval tube inside the ceiling.
 The woofer fires into the tube through ports that reside on a 15-degree angled baffle, onto which the tweeter and midrange are also mounted.

-A Vanishing Series in-ceiling speaker with 9-inch oval woofer delivers the surface area of an 8-inch round woofer but fits in the cutout required by more traditional 6.5-inch speakers, Baron noted.
+A Vanishing series in-ceiling speaker with 9-inch oval woofer delivers the surface area of an 8-inch round woofer but fits in the cutout required by more traditional 6.5-inch speakers, noted product manager Al noted Baron.

 Mounting the tweeter and midrange at a 15-degree angle in the baffle lets installers focus their output toward the prime listening positions in home-theater and multiroom-audio applications, the company added.
 All six models feature 0.75-inch dome tweeter and 2.5- or 3.5-inch midranges.
 Woofers are 5-, 7- and 9-inch ovals.